HusseinMohamed99/DesignSystem/README.md

 - 🧭 **Navigation**: Styles for menus, tabs, and sidebars that enable navigation.
   - Example: Side navigation with highlighted active items and proper spacing.

-- 🖼️ **Modals/Dialogs**: Defines modal appearance and behaviour, including modal backgrounds and close buttons.
+- 🖼️ **Modals/Dialogs**: Defines modal appearance and behavior, including modal backgrounds and close buttons.

 ### 3. Patterns 🧩

 - ⚠️ **Feedback**: Consistent styles for alerts, notifications, success, error, and warning messages.
   - Example: **Green for success**, **red for error**, with corresponding iconography.

-- 🎬 **Animations & Transitions**: Defines component behaviour during interactions, such as transitions.
+- 🎬 **Animations & Transitions**: Defines component behavior during interactions, such as transitions.
   - Example: **Smooth fade-ins** for modals and **button scaling** when clicked.

 - ⏳ **Loading States**: Visual indicators like spinners or skeleton loaders during processing.